 - Buy two masks for yourself, and Etee will donate two to a local hospital.

 - Whitewater Brewing Co is providing free coffee and meals for healthcare workers.

 - Spark Power has partnered with FoodShare Toronto to help deliver their Emergency Good Food Boxes to thousands of people across the GTA facing food insecurity.
-To date, they’ve delivered 200 boxes, with plans to continue volunteering in the coming weeks.
+To date, they’ve delivered over 360 boxes.

 - BASF Canada is proud to support the Rapid Response Platform — a platform that helps companies source PPE by matching their demand with an available supply of the required item.